openstack/python-monascaclient/README.rst

-Python bindings to the Monitoring API
+Python bindings to the Monasca API
 =======================================

-This is a client library for Monitoring built to interface with the Monitoring API.
-It provides a Python API (the ``monclient`` module) and a command-line tool (``mon``).
+This is a client library for Monasca built to interface with the Monasca API.
+It provides a Python API (the ``monascaclient`` module) and a command-line tool (``monasca``).

-The Monitoring Client was written using the OpenStack Heat Python client as a framework.
+The Monasca Client was written using the OpenStack Heat Python client as a framework.

 .. contents:: Contents:
    :local: